gaoyaoxin/ABSP/README.md

 # ABSWP
-Automate The Boring Stuff with Python
+Automate the Boring Stuff with Python using Python 3.5.4rc1

-using python 3.3.2
+P10 hello.py